 Facebook: a language

-Today is Mark Zuckerberg’s 29th birthday – yes, the co-founder and CEO of Facebook is still under thirty.
-Facebook turned nine this February, which is surprisingly young given its influence upon the English language.
 It is my part-time addiction to Facebook, and not, I hasten to add, my degree in English, that has qualified me to write this post.
 My daily conversations with friends (some real friends and some strictly Facebook-friends) about the everyday events of Facebook make me confident in Facebook-speak, a parlance that is fast becoming a common part of day-to-day dialogue.

-Imagine if, ten years ago, someone had said to you ‘Have you liked the OxfordWords Facebook page?’
+Imagine if, twelve years ago, someone had said to you ‘Have you liked the OxfordWords Facebook page?’
 (Incidentally, have you?!)
 You would, perhaps, have thought they were talking absolute gibberish.
 If your best friend had asked you to comment on his/her status, you might have felt awkward, intrusive, and most likely confused.
 Today, however, like, status, tag, and poke (ok maybe not poke) all play a part in most people’s lives in some form or another, and the English language reflects how Facebook has given a slightly different nuance to these familiar words.

 Moreover, and because Facebook users love a good statistic…